mshocket/mshocket.github.io/_posts/2022-09-19-DaphniaSciArtPt2.md

 The most important part of a scientific presentation is the science itself, but nice aesthetics can go a long way toward keeping your audience engaged and leaving a good impression.

-While revising a presentation, I recently rediscovered some gorgeous _Daphnia_ SciArt by scientific illustrator and artist [Julia Ferguson](https://www.paintingbiology.com/) that my former PhD labmate [Dr. Jessica Hite](https://evolutionaryepidemiology.org/) commissioned for use in her presentations.
+While revising a presentation recently, I rediscovered some gorgeous _Daphnia_ SciArt by scientific illustrator and artist [Julia Ferguson](https://www.paintingbiology.com/) that my former PhD labmate [Dr. Jessica Hite](https://evolutionaryepidemiology.org/) commissioned for use in her presentations.
 (You can find both [Jessica](https://twitter.com/JessicaHiteBio) and [Julia](https://twitter.com/JuliaFpaintsbio) on Twitter.)

 Julia drew two _Daphnia dentifera_ hosts.
 One is uninfected, looks very clear and transparent, and is carrying several eggs in its brood pouch.